alankrantas/tinygo_experiments/README.md

 >
 >For Arduino Nano 33 IoT, you can install the Adafruit UF2 bootloader with [this Arduino script](https://github.com/adafruit/uf2-samdx1/releases/download/v3.14.0/update-bootloader-nano33iot-v3.14.0.ino).
 (After that you can upgrade the boodloader with .uf2 files.)
 >
 > For DigiSpark (ATTiny85), install the bootloader (On Windoes use [Zadig](https://github.com/micronucleus/micronucleus/tree/master/windows_driver_installer)) and download [micronucleus](https://github.com/micronucleus/micronucleus/tree/master/commandline).
 Add it to your $PATH.
-TinyGo will ask you to re-connect DigiSpark before flashing.
+TinyGo will ask you to re-connect DigiSpark before flashing (no port needed).
 >
 > For Bluepills, get a ST-LINK/V2 programmer and download/unzip [OpenOCD](https://freddiechopin.info/en/download/category/4-openocd), add the ```<path>\openocd-0.10.0\bin``` to $PATH.
 Port is not needed but *you may have to hold down reset button before flashing and release as soon as OpenOCD's first message appears*...